5 Ways How to Cultivate Your Brick and Mortar Store Culture

 People don’t rave about average.

 That’s a high mark to meet, but you’ll know you’re gaining ground by looking at your Facebook recommendations, your hashtag on Twitter, and your site traffic.
-Make sure you find ways to share the best recommendations and reviews prominently on your site and via your own social network because new shoppers will believe a reviewer they’ve never met much more than they will trust your words about your own customer service.
+Make sure you find ways to share the best recommendations and reviews prominently on your site and via your social network because new shoppers will believe a reviewer they’ve never met much more than they will trust your words about your customer service.

 See also, The One Reason Customers Aren’t Returning To Retail Stores